-In 2023 the Company determined that its investments in subsidiaries were impaired following management's annual impairment review, resulting in a total impairment of £5 million (2022: £592 million) within the income statement.
+In 2024, the Company determined that its investments in subsidiaries were impaired following management's annual impairment review, resulting in a total impairment of £47 million (2023: £5 million) within the income statement.
 Impairments were driven by a reduction in the net asset value of the subsidiaries.
-The investments in subsidiaries which were deemed impaired were FLH by £4 million and Aviva Italia Holdings S.p.A. by £1 million.